-A way to think about it is, perhaps, to answer this question: Has the network become, effectively, a self-organizing system/network of sufficient critical mass for which the applicable digital assets have a value directly correlated and limited to their current use of and in the network?
+A way to think about the digital analysis security analysis is, perhaps, to answer this question: Has the network become, effectively, a functional operating system/network of sufficient critical mass for which the applicable digital assets have a value directly correlated and limited to their current use of, in or on such system/network?
 If the answer is yes, then it would seem not to be a security.
-If the answer is no, it is most likely to be security.
-Regardless of whether the answer is yes or no, a detailed factual and legal analysis is always needed.
+If the answer is no, barring specific SEC pronouncements (such as pertain to bitcoin and ether), it is most likely (given the current state of the market) and should be assumed to be a security.